-WTJX was out at Bohlke International Airways to interview Deputy Program Scientist Aaron J. Piña and Lead PI Shuyi Chen of NASA’s Earth Science Division about their Convective Processes Experiment – Aerosol and Wind campaign.
+WTJX was out at Bohlke International Aviation to interview Deputy Program Scientist Aaron J. Piña and Lead PI Shuyi Chen of NASA’s Earth Science Division about their Convective Processes Experiment – Aerosol and Wind campaign.
 Listen to the interview on Analyze This with Neville James.

 NASA’s press release: NASA’s DC-8 Deploys to the U.S. Virgin Islands

 Photo caption: NASA’s DC-8 taking off to St. Croix in support of the Convective Processes Experiment – Aerosols and Winds campaign (CPEX-AW) on Aug 17, 2021.
 Credits: NASA / Joshua Fisher

 NASA’s DC-8 aircraft deploys to St. Croix in the U.S. Virgin Islands on Aug.
 17 after more than six months of preparation and instrument upload.